nanyssalazar/Calculadora-Binaria/README.md

 Al finalizar de ingresar la operación, es necesario dar click en el botón de = para poder visualizar el resultado en la calculadora.
 <br> Si el resultado rebasa el tamaño de la tabla, se puede mover de izquierda a derecha y de arriba a abajo mediante el mouse.

+## Librerias utilizadas

+### PyQt5
+[PyQt5](https://pypi.org/project/PyQt5/) is a comprehensive set of Python bindings for Qt v5.
+It is implemented as more than 35 extension modules and enables Python to be used as an alternative application development language to C++ on all supported platforms including iOS and Android.

+### Sympy
+[SymPy](https://www.sympy.org/en/index.html) is a Python library for symbolic mathematics.
+It aims to become a full-featured computer algebra system (CAS) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
+SymPy is written entirely in Python.

 <br>Copyright © 2019 Andrea Sosa, Teresa Rico, Oscar Lastra & Humberto Cabrera - Released under the [MIT license.](https://github.com/nanyssalazar/Calculadora-Binaria/blob/master/LICENSE)